For more than 20 years the La Crosse Symphony Orchestra has played on percussion instruments provided free of charge by the Onalaska School District.

 “In February, March and April, we planned what we needed and put a list together,” he said.

 That included the purchase of several instruments previously inaccessible to the school.
 One of the most expensive and exclusive instruments included the purchase of a marimba one.

 “Very few high schools in the state have access to a marimba one,” he said.

 The fundraiser kicked off in with the LSO’s June concert.
-During the three-day event, the orchestra raised nearly $12,000. $10,000 of that was matched by an anonymous donor.
+During the three-day event, the orchestra raised nearly $12,000. $10,000 of that was matched by the family of Barry Blomquist and Eva Dahl.
 By the end of the three-month-long fundraiser, the LSO had raised more than $63,000.